FIFA turns down request for Blatter to attend U.S. Senate panel hearing

 The three other witnesses are Michael Hershman, a private investigator who served on FIFA's independent governance committee from 2011 to 2013, Sunjeev Bery, an official of Amnesty International, and Andrew Jennings, a British investigative journalist who led efforts to expose corruption in FIFA.

-Senators will ask what if anything, current American soccer executives knew about alleged corruption in the sport's governing bodies, congressional aides said.
+Senators will ask what if anything, current American football executives knew about alleged corruption in the sport's governing bodies, congressional aides said.

-Former U.S. soccer official Chuck Blazer, who was a FIFA executive committee member for 17 years, has been at the center of the corruption scandal.
+Former U.S. football official Chuck Blazer, who was a FIFA executive committee member for 17 years, has been at the centre of the corruption scandal.
 He has pleaded guilty to a series of offences related to bribery and is cooperating with authorities.

 SPONSORS' ROLE